Kings Dominion: Cedar Fair/Six Flags era (2006–present)

 For the 2010 season, Kings Dominion opened Intimidator 305, a 305 ft giga coaster by Intamin.
 The ride features a cable lift hill, an 85° first drop and a maximum speed of 90 mph.
 The ride, which is themed to NASCAR driver Dale Earnhardt, was announced on August 20, 2009, and represents the park's largest-ever capital investment.
-It was opened to the public in May 2010.
+It was opened to the public in April 2010.
 Also for the 2010 season, the Kidzville and Nickelodeon Universe areas of the park began being re-themed to Planet Snoopy, as were the children's areas at Canada's Wonderland and Kings Island.
 The park has renamed the Hanna-Barbera-themed rides in Kidzville to match the Planet Snoopy theme, ending the park's 35-year run with Scooby-Doo and other Hanna-Barbera characters.

 For the 2012 season, Kings Dominion installed WindSeeker in the Grove section of the park next to the Juke Box Diner.
 There are other versions of the ride in Cedar Fair parks such as Canada's Wonderland, Cedar Point, Kings Island, Knott's Berry Farm, and Carowinds.
 The ride stands 301 ft and gives riders a view of the surrounding area.
 Kings Dominion also added Dinosaurs Alive!, an upcharge dinosaur walkthrough exhibit, located in the Old Virginia section of the park.
 This attraction also appeared at Kings Island, Dorney Park, Cedar Point, and Canada's Wonderland.

 For the 2013 season, Planet Snoopy merged with KidZville during a 7 acre expansion to form the largest Planet Snoopy in the Cedar Fair chain.
 There are now 18 attractions covering 14 acre.

 For the 2014 season, Kings Dominion commemorated the 40th anniversary of Lion Country Safari and the preview-opening of Kings Dominion by returning park icons from past eras.
 These icons included the return of the classic singing mushrooms, the repainting of Anaconda, an improved queue line for Volcano: The Blast Coaster, the return of classic blue ice cream, among other additions.
-They also returned the Rebel Yell roller coaster to its original red and blue colors.
-The 2014 season also saw the return of the iconic floral clock, the popular clown band, and the renaming of Johnny's and Trail's End Grill restaurants to the original names, Dinner Bell and Hungry Hippo, respectively.
+They also restored Rebel Yell to its original red and blue colors.
+The 2014 season also saw the return of the iconic floral clock, the popular clown band, and the renaming of Johnny's and Trail's End Grill restaurants to their original respective names, Dinner Bell and Hungry Hippo.
 New lighting packages were added to the International Street fountains and Rebel Yell.
 The Congo and Grove sections of the park were returned to the original themes, Safari Village and Candy Apple Grove, respectively.